jinjagit/Advent-of-Code-Rust/exercise6a/README.md

 }
 ```
 1st tricky thing is to work out how to add structs to a vec (? need different names for each struct or not).
+DONE

 Let's read through instructions carefully, before going down this route!
+Confirmed - my basic assumptions are correct.

+Next steps:
+1. Split input string into vec of component parts.